 Asian stocks fall after weak US data, crude oil buoyant

-TOKYO: Asian stocks fell on Friday after weak U.S. retail sales figures raised fresh doubts about the strength of the world's largest economy, offsetting optimism towards trade talks between the United States and China.
+TOKYO: Asian stocks fell on Friday (Feb 15) after weak US retail sales figures raised fresh doubts about the strength of the world's largest economy, offsetting optimism towards trade talks between the United States and China.

 A wait-and see mood ensued for markets ahead of the results of a meeting on Friday between the Trump administration's top two negotiators and Chinese President Xi Jinping in Beijing.

-The shockingly weak report led to economic growth estimates for the fourth-quarter being cut to below a 2.0 percent annualized rate, with the Atlanta Fed forecasting a 1.5 percent growth, much below its previous forecast of 2.7 percent about a week ago.
+The shockingly weak report led to economic growth estimates for the fourth-quarter being cut to below a 2.0 per cent annualised rate, with the Atlanta Fed forecasting a 1.5 per cent growth, much below its previous forecast of 2.7 per cent about a week ago.

 "The extraordinary weakness, however, appears to be owing in part to the government shutdown, though the exact extent of its impact is not clear," he said.